ericmamaniramirez13/challenge_county_data/zhvi.md

 * *dates* - f64 - the ZHVI score for the county for this month in dollars (recorded at the end of the month so 2000-01-31 is for January, 2000)

+* Growth_*dates* - This is going to be the yearly growth rates in the form from same month to same month

 ## Data Table Snippet
 |    |   fips |   SizeRank | Metro                     |   2000-01-31 |   2000-02-29 |   2000-03-31 |   2000-04-30 |
 |---:|-------:|-----------:|:--------------------------|-------------:|-------------:|-------------:|-------------:|